oddy-boop/Edusync-git/src/supabase/rls_policies.md

   meta_data := new.raw_user_meta_data;
   user_role := meta_data->>'app_role';

-  -- If no role is specified in metadata, do nothing. if user_role is null then
+  -- If no role is specified in metadata, do nothing further. if user_role is null then
     return new;
   end if;